The most successful marketers have one thing in common.

 Take a look at how marketing experts are expecting live video to rise over the next two years:

-If you weren’t using live video to interact with your customers in 2017, it needs to be a priority for you in 2019.
+If you aren’t using live video to interact with your customers, it must be your priority soon.

-Studies suggest 80% of consumers prefer watching a live video from a brand as opposed to reading a blog.
+Studies suggest that 80% of consumers prefer watching a live video from a brand instead of reading a blog.

 And 67% of people are more likely to purchase a ticket to events like a concert after watching a live stream of a similar event.